Left handed golfing Associations commenced as early as 1925, below is listed the history of ‘Left-Handed Golfing Association, Country by Country.

 Australia – 1966

 The first Left-Handed event was played at Redcliffe Golf Club, Queensland on 22 November 1964.
 NALG (Aust) was founded on 17 July 1966 when delegates agreed to hold tournaments in various States.
 In 1984 ‘The Executive Secretariat’ was formed which oversees the operation of left-handed golf in Australia.
 There are 10 Divisions throughout Australia, each holding their own Championship. with a National Championship played for annually.
-Australia has hosted three World championships, Sydney 1979, Surfers Paradise 1988 and Launceston, Tasmania 1998.
+Australia has hosted four World championships, Sydney 1979, Surfers Paradise 1988, Launceston, Tasmania 1998 and Melbourne, Victoria 2017.

 New Zealand – 1979